11 days from $1,825 (was $3,042)

 10 nights of accommodation are included on this trip.
 Rooms are dorm share with the exception of twin rooms in Merida and Playa del Carmen.
 Let us know if you’re travelling with a friend or partner so we can ensure you’re in the same room.
 We can help arrange pre nights of accommodation at an extra cost.
 Speak to your travel adviser for more information.

-4 lunches are included.
+1 lunch is included.
 You’ll need to buy the rest of your meals and any snacks and drinks yourself.
 This offers you maximum flexibility to enjoy the amazing Mexican cuisine.
 From mole and tamales to enchiladas and quesadillas, there are so many delicious dishes to try.

 The trip starts in Cancun on day 1.
 You’ll need to fly into Cancun International Airport (CUN) where you’ll be met by one of our local team and transferred to your accommodation in Cancun.
 There are no activities planned until this evening when you’ll meet your group, so arrive at a time that suits you.